 The Graduate Dean has delegated the authority to admit students for a second Master's degree to the Graduate Groups.
-Admission for a second Ph.D. is only by exception to policy and must be approved by the Graduate Dean; however, such requests are rarely granted.
-All requests must be made in writing by the Graduate Group Admissions Committee to the Graduate Dean and should include strong justification for admitting the applicant for a second Ph.D.
-This request must also be accompanied by a statement assuring the Graduate Dean that the applicant's first Ph.D. is in an unrelated area, and that there will be no duplication, transfer, or waiver of course work.
+Admission for a second or concurrent Ph.D. is rarely granted, and must be handled as an exception to policy and approved by the Graduate Dean.
+All requests must be made in writing to the Graduate Dean and should include strong justification for admitting the applicant for a second or concurrent Ph.D., as well as a statement assuring the Dean that the applicant's first Ph.D. is in an unrelated area and that there will be no duplication, transfer, or waiving of coursework.